photowey/spring-boot-mock-tester-examples/README.md

 # spring-boot-mock-tester-examples

-It is a example project of spring-boot-mock-tester.
+It is an example project of spring-boot-mock-tester.